ServusCarolus/tl-switch/README.md

  1. If the initial path was `/opt/tex/$USER/bin` and you run `tl-switch no`, the original path will not find anything and the system distro will work out of `/usr/bin` and `/usr/share/texlive`.
 Invoking `tl-switch yes` will cause the original path to work again and the distro version will not be used.
 BUT this context switch can confuse programs like `kpsewhich`.

  2. If the initial path was `/usr/bin`, then running `tl-switch yes` will not change `$PATH`.
 Sourcing `.profile` and the like will work in a terminal window, but only in that terminal window.
+Otherwise, the system version will be used until one logs out and in again.

  3. In general, one should first set up the system TeX packages as root.
-After that, have the default TeXlive session in the root account point to the current version of TeXlive.
-When updating system TeXlive packages, first use `tl-switch no` before updating, then revert back to the current TL version.
+After that, one can have the default TeXlive session in the root account point to the current version of TeXlive.
+When updating system TeXlive packages, first use `tl-switch no` before updating, then revert back to the desired TL version.

 See Step 3 above for more on how to tackle these issues.